 Table 3: Summary of the optimization of the notification criteria for individual NWP and four lead time ranges.
 The initial row serves as a benchmark, indicating the skill of the current notification criteria.
-In each lead time range, bold figures highlight the maximum obtained skill for a specific metric.
+In each lead time range, bold fonts highlight the maximum obtained skill for a specific metric.